MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-overview.md

 ## What isn't migrated

-### Google Drawings, Sites, and Maps

-Google doesn't allow us to export Drawings, Sites, and Maps from Drive.
-These aren't migrated.
+Google doesn't allow us to export these items from Drive:

->[!Note]
->Google Forms are now supported.
+- Google Drawings
+- Google Sites
+- Google Maps
+- Google Forms

 ### Docs, Slides, and Sheets